dbaghdasarya/wavefront-trace-loader/README.md

 #### - Saving traces to file
 For just generation of traces and saving them to file add the following line to the `applicationConfig.yaml` file:
 ```
-outputFile: "<output_file_path>"
+spanOutputFile: "<span_output_file_path>"
+traceOutputFile: "<trace_output_file_path>"
 ```
+`spanOutputFile` will contain a plain list of spans compatible for providing as a spans source to other loader tools (for instance `loadgen`), `traceOutputFile` will contain consistent traces in JSON format convenient for further analysis.
  Be aware that this option has the highest priority, and if it exists traces will be saved to file regardless of other options.

 #### - Direct Ingestion to Wavefront
 For direct ingestion of traces to Wavefront add the following lines to the `applicationConfig.yaml` file: